avolkov/deepseek-coder-1060/README.rst

 Follow the steps: install the requirements and past the commands in jupyter notebook.

-If you want some handholding this video is very helpful -- https://www.youtube.com/watch?v=rlxsDC9aza0
+If you want some handholding this video is very helpful -- `DeepSeek Coder v2 Lite Instruct - Local Installation - Beats GPT-4 In Coding <https://www.youtube.com/watch?v=rlxsDC9aza0>`

-HOWEVER, you will run out of memory.
+HOWEVER, if you follow the steps exactly, you will run out of memory.

 Use this repo instead if you want to run this very slowly on a low memory system.

- I skip the regular warning about virtualenvs, this worked great with python 3.12.2
+I skip the regular spiel about virtualenvs, but installing this in clean virtualen helps.
+I tried this with Python 3.12.2

 Just install the requirements -- :code:`pip install -r requirements.txt`.

-:code:`accelerate` is needed to enable memory management so models can be loaded in parts.
+:code:`accelerate` package is needed to enable memory management so models can be loaded in parts.
+One of the errors in Error log below says so.

 then run the notebook  with